-Scaling FoodCloud for global reach
+Scaling FoodCloud for global growth

-What was delivered
+what was delivered

 Services: Platform & App Development / CTO-As-A-Service

+Globally, 33% of food is wasted, causing four times more carbon emissions than global aviation.
+At the same time, an estimated 821 million people do not have enough to eat.
 From humble beginnings in 2012, FoodCloud now works with all the major supermarket chains in the UK & Ireland with accompanying operations in Canada, Central Europe and Australia.

 The digital transformation of FoodCloud